retrievercommunications/barking-web-service-getting-started/SoapUI/README.md

 ## Preparing a Test Request

 To validate that you can successfully call the Barking Web Service interface, test with the exportStatusUpdates operation.
-Expand the exportStatusUpdates node and open the automatically generated "Request 1".
+Expand the exportStatusUpdates node and open the automatically generated `Request 1`.

 ![Request 1](images/exportStatusUpdates-Request1.png)